Seminar

 Keen on giving a talk?

-The PGMS committee is looking for motivated presenters to be part of our seminar / conference event.
+The PGMS committee is looking for motivated presenters to be part of our seminar / conference.

-This year’s theme is around “Granite-related minerals”, but you’re obviously welcome to push the boundaries a bit.
+This year’s theme is around “Tourmalines”, but you’re obviously welcome to push the boundaries a bit – or a lot.

 The presentation/workshop space provided can hold up to 30 people, including large tables for workshopping and discussions.
 A lectern, projector, laptop, speakers and microphone will be provided, though presenters may choose to use their own laptop (with HDMI port) if preferred.